Taylor Marshall: Political involvement

-Marshall briefly received attention from Donald Trump's 2020 presidential campaign for popularizing Archbishop Viganò's letter warning of a deep state working to undermine the United States of America.
+Marshall has been active in American politics, particularly in his support for Donald Trump.
+He received attention from Donald Trump's 2020 presidential campaign for popularising Archbishop Viganò's letter warning of a deep state working to undermine the United States of America.
 Marshall was noticed by the campaign in return, and retweeted on the president's Twitter account.
-Traditionalist Catholic writer Matthew Walther criticized both Marshall's advocacy for then-President Trump and his claims against Pope Francis.
-Walther accused Marshall of "distorting or simply lying" about the pope in order to anger Catholics.
+He was also appointed to the advisory board of the "Catholics for Trump" coalition.
+Traditionalist Catholic writer Matthew Walther criticised both Marshall's advocacy for then-President Trump and his claims against Pope Francis, accusing Marshall of "distorting or simply lying" about the pope in order to anger Catholics.

-In May 2023, Marshall announced he was running as a candidate in the 2024 United States presidential election.
-He launched an independent “Christ the King” presidential bid, rejecting church–state separation.
+In May 2023, Marshall launched an independent "Christ the King" presidential bid, rejecting church–state separation and advocating for a society based on Christian principles.
 Absent FEC filing or ballot access, the campaign halted any operation by July 2023.